creachadair/imath/doc.md

    settings for either.

-   By default, the Makefile assumes you can use 64-bit integer types, even though they were not standard in ANSI C90.
+   By default, the Makefile assumes you can use 64-bit integer types, even though they were not standard in ISO/IEC 9899:1990.
 If you cannot, add `-DUSE_32BIT_WORDS` to the compiler options.

 2. Type `make` or `make test` to build the test driver and run the unit tests.